-- Identify an elements: that is not covered in current primal integral solution. - Increase dual variable (c) until a dual constraint becomes tight (maybe increase by 0). - If this is the constraint for set 5) set (add this set to your solution).
+- Identify an element of that is not covered in current primal integral solution. - Increase dual variable or until a dual constraint becomes tight (maybe increase by 0). - If this is the constraint for set 5, set 5, set (add this set to your solution).